How To Change FreeSync Range Using CRU

 Custom Resolution Utility (CRU) allows you to manually change your monitor's FreeSync range, quick and easy.

 To increase or decrease your monitor’s FreeSync range, you’ll need to download a free application called Custom Resolution Utility.
-You can do so here – a forum post by the creator of the application.
+You can do so here – a forum post by the application’s creator.

 There are two different methods to edit the FreeSync range, depending on whether you’re using DisplayPort or HDMI.